AKXAT/RandomPassword/README.md

-Write a python program that takes below inputs from user and generates a random password
+# Python program that takes below inputs from user and generates a random password

-• Character length
+1. Character length
-• Mandatory Number of upper case letters
+2. Mandatory Number of upper case letters
-• Mandatory Number of digits
+3. Mandatory Number of digits
-• Mandatory Number of special symbols
+4. Mandatory Number of special symbols

-Deliverables: Python program along-with unit tests written using any python test framework library
+## Deliverables: Python program along-with unit tests written using any python test framework library